nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 ---

-Theres nothing cool with Times New Roman or whatever the default serif font is in your OS.
+There's nothing cool with Times New Roman or whatever the default serif font is in your OS.

 Let's make it nicer by adding the following file under `/src/index.css`: